idaholab/moose/framework/doc/content/source/physics/DiffusionCG.md

 - a [NeumannBC.md] if the flux is set to a number
 - a [FunctionNeumannBC.md] if set to a [Function](syntax/Functions/index.md)
 - a [PostprocessorNeumannBC.md] if set to a [Postprocessor](syntax/Postprocessors/index.md)
-- an [FunctorNeumannBC.md] for any other kind of [functor](syntax/Functors/index.md) for the flux value
+- a [FunctorNeumannBC.md] for any other kind of [functor](syntax/Functors/index.md) for the flux value

 !alert note
-We could use a [Functor](syntax/Functors/index.md) object to cover every need, but the specialized objects are a few per cent faster, depending on the case.
+We could use a [Functor](syntax/Functors/index.md) object to cover every need, but the specialized objects are a few percent faster, depending on the case.

 !alert note
 The user may switch between using / not using automatic differentiation for the kernel and boundary